trtb/rtb_argparse/README.md

 ### Implemented parsers

-- `config.default_file_parser`:
+- `config.DefaultParser`:

-This parser reuses the traditional argparse code for reading arguments from a file, modifying the `convert_arg_line_to_args` function so that it splits arguments on spaces (default behavior) but also on new lines.
+This parser reuses the traditional argparse code for reading arguments from a file, using the `convert_arg_line_to_args` function so that it splits arguments on spaces.
 This is the default parser used by the class `ArgparseConfig`.

 ### Implemented config parsers